PragTob/TracketyTrack/README.md

 ## Who has done this?
 This project started out as a student project at the Blekinge Institute of Technology (Sweden) by 4 exchange students from Germany and now we hope to maintain it as open source software and use it on our next own projects.

+## License
+This project is open source, as you can see.
+It is licensed under the [MIT license](http://www.opensource.org/licenses/MIT), which can also be found in the LICENSE file.

 ## Thanks
 Thanks to all the maintainers and contributors of all the software and infrastructure we use.
 You really made our lives a lot easier!
 Just to name a few:

 * Thanks to Matz & the ruby core team (and all committers) for Ruby.
 Also to all the maintainers of the alternative implementations.
 * Thanks to dhh for inventing Rails and making web development a lot easier.
 Of course also to everybody who has ever helped with rails.
 * Thanks to github for hosting our code and a good infrastructure including Issues and everything.
+* Thanks to intelliJ as they make a super cool IDEs and are so awesome that they gave us an open source license for RubyMine for TracketyTrack!
 * Thanks to TravisCI for being the most awesome, easiest continous integration tool out there!
 * Thanks to everybody working on rspec making testing easy and at the same time documenting our code.
 * Thanks to Jonas Nicklas for turnip and capybara helping with itnegration testing.